Configuration Spaces of Equal Spheres Touching a Given Sphere: The Twelve Spheres Problem: Introduction

 \section{Introduction}

+This paper studies constrained configuration spaces of $N$ equal spheres of radius $r$ touching a central sphere of radius $1$, with emphasis on small values of $N$, particularly $N=12$.

-The ``problem of the $13$ spheres,'' so named by Sch\"{u}tte and van der Waerden ~\cite{SvdW53} and Leech ~\cite{Leech56}, asks whether there exists any configuration of $13$ non-overlapping unit spheres that all touch a central unit sphere.
+The ``problem of the $13$ spheres,'' so named by Sch\"{u}tte and van der Waerden \cite{SvdW53} and Leech \cite{Leech56}, asks whether there exists any configuration of $13$ non-overlapping unit spheres that all touch a central unit sphere.
 It was raised in the time of Newton by David Gregory, and eventually resolved mathematically as impossible.
-Its resolution established that the ``kissing number'' of equal spheres in $3$-dimensional Euclidean space is $12$.
+Its resolution established that the ``kissing number'' of equal $3$-dimensional spheres is $12$.
+Quantitatively, one can ask what is the maximum radius for $13$ spheres all touching a central sphere of unit radius.
+It is less than $1$ and its exact value was determined by Musin and Tarasov \cite{MusT:2013} in 2013.

-This paper is concerned with a related but different problem: {\em How can $12$ spheres of equal radius $r$ touch a given central sphere of radius $1$, in what patterns, and how are these patterns related?
-In other words, what is the topology of the corresponding configuration space of such spheres?} In this paper we review the remarkable history of this problem in several contexts, survey aspects of what is currently known about it, and present some new results and conjectures.
+This paper treats a related problem: {\em How can $N$ spheres of equal radius $r$ touch a given central sphere of radius $1$, in what patterns, and how are these patterns related?
+What is the topology of the corresponding constrained configuration space of such spheres?} One may also ask how the topology changes as the radius $r$ varies.
+In this paper we review the remarkable history of this problem for radius $r=1$, the sphere packing case, and $N=12$, the kissing number.
+We prove results on the structure of this configuration space and formulate several conjectures.

 This problem has come up in physics and materials science.
 Many atoms and molecules are roughly spherical, and their local interactions are governed by how many of them can get close to a single atom.
 The arrangements possible for $13$ nearby spheres, and allowable motions between them, are relevant to the nature of local interactions, to measuring the entropy of local configurations, and to phase changes in certain materials.
-We are particularly motivated by a statement of Frank (1952) made in the context of supercooling of fluids, given in Section ~\ref{sec:27}.
-Insisting that exactly $12$ equal spheres touch a $13$-th central sphere, possibly of a different radius, gives a mathematical toy problem that can be subjected to careful analysis.
+We are especially motivated by a statement that Frank (1952) made in the context of supercooling of fluids, given in Section ~\ref{sec:27}.
+By insisting that exactly $12$ equal spheres touch a $13$-th central sphere, possibly of a different radius, we obtain a mathematical toy problem that can be subjected to careful analysis.